farmera/sare_grant/study_results_balloons.md

 or brighten and sharpen the image before rendering it to a file.
 Such processing steps are intended to create images that are visually appealing.
 However, as a result pixel values of a JPG-processed image lack a truly consistent relationship with the intensities of light that originally impinge upon the sensor.
-Details regarding how a JPEG file is processed by a particular camera is not easy to come by and varies from model to model.
-Disabling it is not a ready option.
+Details regarding how a JPEG file is processed by a particular camera are not easy to come by.
+Disabling this 'feature' is not usually a ready option.

 A source of artifact for JPEG images in spectral index preparation is compression and band distortion.
 Digital Image Compression (DIC) addresses issues of storage and transmission since storage space is at a premium in any consumer-grade